ckgifford06/w2wSports/README.md

 ---

+## Records Section

+- We have a whole webpage dedicated to the top ranked games of all time.
+As I write this, UNC vs Duke are playing and will most likely hold that coveted spot for a while.
+---

 ## What We Are Still Working On

 - Fixing: Live score shows "Not Started" during halftime and period breaks
 - Adding: More leagues (email us to give us suggestions), and when events such as the World Cup happens, have a rating system for that as well.

 ---